 Yes, you can open and manage multiple accounts for beneficiaries if you are their Authorized Legal Representative.
 Remember that each beneficiary can have only one ABLE account open at a time.
-Each Maryland ABLE account can be connected to one or more bank accounts but can only be linked to one prepaid card.
+Each Maryland ABLE account can be connected to one or more bank accounts.

 You have plenty of options when it comes to managing multiple banks and/or beneficiaries.
 If you’re an ALR of more than one account, you can use the same banking information on multiple Maryland ABLE accounts, as long as you own or are the Authorized Legal Representative (ALR) of those accounts.
 Otherwise, each beneficiary can use one or more bank accounts in their or the ALR’s name.

 There can only be one Authorized Legal Representative per account, but you can transfer an ALR by filling out this form or calling us at 1-855-5MD-ABLE (1-855-563-2253) or 1-844-888-2253 (TTY) from 9am-8pm ET.

 To keep the account safe, don’t share your password or let someone else have access to your account, unless they are the Authorized Legal Representative.
 If you want to add, change, or remove the Authorized Legal Representative for the account, we have forms to help you with the process.

 An adult beneficiary can open an account for themselves.
 If a beneficiary is under the age of 18, they must have an Authorized Legal Representative (also known as an ALR) do it for them.
 An ALR must be able to show a valid Power of Attorney or Legal Guardianship documentation, or be a parent of a beneficiary under the age of 18.
 Learn more about the role of an ALR.